 Cool and refreshing, a bowl of chunky gazpacho loaded with fresh veggies is the perfect light meal or starter on a hot summer day.
-(Plus, it’s an easy make-ahead.)
+Plus, it's an easy make-ahead!
+(Skip to recipe.)

 On these hot days I often don't feel like cooking - do you?